 Since 2019 the Japanese Garden Society has been working with a group of five primary schools in Coventry to design and construct a Japanese Peace Garden in the Coventry War Memorial Park – Coventry’s largest city centre park.
 It is the culmination of a Japanese Peace Project, being run over the last few years within the schools.

 The design of the karesansui or dry stone garden was by Robert Ketchell, Japanese garden creator and former JGS Chair, incorporating ideas suggested by the children.

 Coventry is an International City of Peace, linked with Hiroshima through an annual ‘Hiroshima Day’.
 The City Council has fully supported this project and has contributed significantly towards the costs.
-Due for completion and formal opening in March 2021, we expect the garden will feature in Coventry being the UK City of Culture from May 2021.
+The garden was opened in July 2021 and was part of Coventry being the UK City of Culture from May 2021.

 The garden, as a space for reflection, will be open to the public, demonstrating the commitment of Coventry children to peace and reconciliation.

 The JGS will contribute to ongoing maintenance of the garden.